netskopeoss/Netskope_Web_Transactions_Azure_Sentinel/README.md

 1. Netskope pushes Web Transaction logs to your Azure Blob Container
 2. Blob creation triggers an Event Grid notification
 3. Event Grid sends the blob URI to a Storage Queue
-4. Microsoft Sentinel's CCP connector (Scuba workers) polls the queue
+4. Microsoft Sentinel's CCF connector (Scuba workers) polls the queue
 5. Data is ingested via Data Collection Rules into Log Analytics
 6. Logs appear in the `NetskopeWebTransactions_CL` table